ThrunGroup/BanditPAM-python/README.md

 - metric (e.g. L2)
 - intial medoids (usually blank)

-When an experiment is run, a profiler is run and tallies the number of times the distance function is called, as well as other statistics such as wall clock time.
+When an experiment is conducted, a profiler is run and tallies the number of times the distance function is called, as well as other statistics such as wall clock time.
 These profiles are stored in files prefixed with `p-`.